dheerajy1/data-sql-journey/src/16-10-Power-BI-dev-Interview-questions.md

 Using dataflows to build a data warehouse

-# Q4: Different refreshes power BI?
+# Q4: Different refreshes in power BI?

 Power BI refresh types